-Any investors hoping to find a Large Cap Value fund could think about starting with Vanguard Windsor-II Admiral (VWNAX).
-VWNAX possesses a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.
+There are plenty of choices in the Mutual Fund Equity Report category, but where should you start your research?
+Well, one fund that might be worth investigating is Vanguard Windsor-II Admiral (VWNAX).
+VWNAX bears a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on various forecasting factors like size, cost, and past performance.

 History of Fund/Manager

-Vanguard Group is based in Malvern, PA, and is the manager of VWNAX.
-Vanguard Windsor-II Admiral made its debut in May of 2001, and since then, VWNAX has accumulated about $43.14 billion in assets, per the most up-to-date date available.
+VWNAX finds itself in the Vanguard Group family, based out of Malvern, PA.
+Vanguard Windsor-II Admiral debuted in May of 2001.
+Since then, VWNAX has accumulated assets of about $39.30 billion, according to the most recently available information.
 A team of investment professionals is the fund's current manager.

-Investors naturally seek funds with strong performance.
-This fund in particular has delivered a 5-year annualized total return of 15.67%, and it sits in the top third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 17.5%, which places it in the top third during this time-frame.
+Obviously, what investors are looking for in these funds is strong performance relative to their peers.
+This fund carries a 5-year annualized total return of 8.69%, and it sits in the top third among its category peers.
+If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 8.69%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Compared to the category average of 17.69%, the standard deviation of VWNAX over the past three years is 20.33%.
-The fund's standard deviation over the past 5 years is 16.48% compared to the category average of 14.52%.
+Over the past three years, VWNAX's standard deviation comes in at 22.13%, compared to the category average of 19.31%.
+Over the past 5 years, the standard deviation of the fund is 19.52% compared to the category average of 16.96%.
 This makes the fund more volatile than its peers over the past half-decade.

-With a 5-year beta of 1.06, the fund is likely to be more volatile than the market average.
+Investors should note that the fund has a 5-year beta of 1.01, which means it is hypothetically as volatile as the market at large.
 Alpha is an additional metric to take into consideration, since it represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500.
-VWNAX has generated a negative alpha over the past five years of -2.47, demonstrating that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+VWNAX's 5-year performance has produced a negative alpha of -0.62, which means managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

 Exploring the equity holdings of a mutual fund is also a valuable exercise.
 This can show us how the manager is applying their stated methodology, as well as if there are any inherent biases in their approach.
 For this particular fund, the focus is mostly on equities that are traded in the United States.

-As of the last filing date, the mutual fund has 91.51% of its assets in stocks, with an average market capitalization of $297.13 billion.
+Right now, 99.18% of this mutual fund's holdings are stocks, with an average market capitalization of $247.84 billion.
 The fund has the heaviest exposure to the following market sectors:

-As competition heats up in the mutual fund market, costs become increasingly important.
-Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
-Thus, taking a closer look at cost-related metrics is vital for investors.
+Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
+And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
 In terms of fees, VWNAX is a no load fund.
-It has an expense ratio of 0.26% compared to the category average of 1%.
-So, VWNAX is actually cheaper than its peers from a cost perspective.
+It has an expense ratio of 0.26% compared to the category average of 0.99%.
+VWNAX is actually cheaper than its peers when you consider factors like cost.

 Overall, Vanguard Windsor-II Admiral ( VWNAX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and lower fees, Vanguard Windsor-II Admiral ( VWNAX ) looks like a good potential choice for investors right now.